lhotse-speech/lhotse/docs/features.rst

 Feature normalization
 *********************

 We will briefly discuss how to perform mean and variance normalization (a.k.a.
 CMVN) in Lhotse effectively.
-We also compute and store unnormalized features, and it is up to the user to normalize them if they want to do so.
+We compute and store unnormalized features, and it is up to the user to normalize them if they want to do so.
 There are three common ways to perform feature normalization:

 - **Global normalization**: we compute the means and variances using the whole data (``FeatureSet`` or ``CutSet``), and apply the same transform on every sample.
 The global statistics can be computed efficiently with ``FeatureSet.compute_global_stats()`` or ``CutSet.compute_global_feature_stats()``.
 They use an iterative algorithm that does not require loading the whole dataset into memory.
 - **Per-instance normalization**: we compute the means and variances separately for each data sample (i.e. a single feature matrix).
 Each feature matrix undergoes a different transform.
 This approach seems to be common in computer vision modelling.